esphome/esphome-docs/components/lvgl.rst

 For interactivity, a :ref:`Touchscreen <touchscreen-main>` (capacitive highly preferred), a :doc:`/components/sensor/rotary_encoder` or a custom keypad made up from discrete :doc:`Binary Sensors </components/binary_sensor/index>` can be used.

-Check out a few detailed examples :ref:`in the Cookbook <lvgl-cook>` to see a couple ways to integrate LVGL through ESPHome with your environment.

 Basics
 ------